nathanfaucett/contains_node/README.md

 contains_node
 =======

-checks of node contains or is node for the browser and node.js
+checks if node contains or is node for the browser and node.js